2rf/winGetDebloated/README.md

-# ⚡ winGetDebloated
+# wingetdebloated

-winGetDebloated is a batch script which uninstalls all unnecessary Windows 10 and Windows 11 applications using the winGet package manager
+winGetDebloated is a bloatware removal tool for windows 10 and above made in batch using the [winget package manager](https://github.com/microsoft/winget-cli)

-# 💻 What is winget?
+## What is winget?

-Winget is an official Microsoft package manager which can be used to install or uninstall programs.
-It's like the Microsoft Store but in command line making it quicker to install applications by just launching the command prompt.
+Winget is like the Microsoft Store, you can install and uninstall packages but its in your command line.

-# 🚀 Installation of this Tool
-1. Click on the green button called `Code` up on this page
-2. Download the zip and extract it
-3. Open a command prompt and type in `winget -v` to know if you have winget.
-If not, down below is a guide on how to install winget
-4. If you have winget, open up the .bat file `wingetdebloated.bat`

-⚠️ By launching the script a windows pop up will occur called `Windows protected your PC`, click on "More info" and `Run anyway`.
-The script is safe you can read the source code yourself.
-The reason this warning occurs is because the script is uninstalling programs

-# 👾 How do I install winget?

-**Requirements**

-Windows 10 1709 (Build 16299) or above (including Windows 11)

-**Installation**
-1. Click [here](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) to Download or Update winget
-3. If everything is successful launch the script

-*A microsoft account is NOT required for the installation of winget, close the login window if needed
+## Installation
+Winget is preinstalled on Windows 11 and above.
+If you are on Windows 10 install winget [here](https://www.microsoft.com/p/app-installer/9nblggh4nns1)

+The installation is super simple.
+Just copy and paste this command into a normal command prompt

+    powershell -Command "(new-object net.webclient).DownloadString('https://raw.githubusercontent.com/2rf/winGetDebloated/main/wingetdebloated.bat')" | powershell -Command Set-Content -Path .\wingetdebloated.bat

+## Usage

+    wingetdebloated.bat

-# 🍵 What will it uninstall?
+## What will it uninstall?
-Edge (will ask if you want to uninstall it), Cortana, Skype, Microsoft Teams, Xbox Applications (Xbox App, Game overlay, ...), Groove-Music, Feedback-Hub, Microsoft Tips, 3D-Viewer, Paint-3D, Weather App, Mail and Calendar, Your Phone App, Contacts App, Microsoft Pay/Wallet, Microsoft Maps, Office, OneNote, Windows Sound recorder, Movies & TV app, Mixed Reality-Portal App, Sticky Notes, Get Help app, OneDrive, Microsoft Solitaire Collection
+Edge (will ask if you want to uninstall it), Cortana, Skype, Microsoft Teams, Xbox Applications, Groove-Music, Feedback-Hub, Microsoft Tips, 3D-Viewer, Paint-3D, Weather, Mail and Calendar, Your Phone, Contacts App, Microsoft Pay, Microsoft Maps, Office, OneNote, Windows Sound Recorder, Movies & TV App, Mixed Reality-Portal, Sticky Notes, Get Help, OneDrive, Microsoft Solitaire Collection

+#### On Windows 11 it will uninstall:
-Windows 11: All of the above and Microsoft To do, Power Automate, Microsoft News
+All of the above and Microsoft To do, Power Automate, Microsoft News

-You can reinstall any of these apps using the Microsoft Store or Winget
+## Contributing
+Pull requests are welcome.

-# 😊 Thanks for using this script.
+## Thank you for using this.

-If you have any suggestions on what to add in this list, please create an "Issue" or if you need help